The History of Milk Caps, Menko, and POGs

 Miyagawa Shuntei, Children Playing Menko, 1897

 Cigarette insert cards were introduced in April 1877 by New York manufacturer Thomas H. Hall.
 In March 1889, The San Francisco Examiner reported that local children were playing a card-throwing game called "Crusoe."
 Each player tosses or shoots a tobacco card, trying to land near a mark.
 The closest player "picks up all the cards and flops them into the air.
 All that land face uppermost belong to him if he calls 'heads' and vice versa, and the next boy has a chance to throw whatever cards remain."
-The game was played across America under various names including "flipping," "scaling," or simply "cards."
-Games were commonly played for pennies or "keepsies."

 On February 7, 1903, The Evening Star reported that children in Washington, D.C., and Philadelphia were playing "milktops."
 The game had reached D.C. sometime before Christmas of 1902.
+Boys were commonly seen following dairy wagons to ask customers for the covers.
 Only caps printed with dairy names were desired and some could sell for a penny each.
-Boys were commonly seen following dairy wagons to ask customers for the covers.
 The Evening Star wrote, "They are thrown on the ground, and those that fall with the printed side on top win."

 On February 4, 1906, The Washington Times reported that milk tops were more popular than cigarette cards and postage stamps.
 Milk cap gambling had been banned by several D.C. public schools.
 On February 24, The Evening Star noted that milk and cream tops from smaller dairies carried more value.
 "They toss them in the air, so that by this game of chance they lose or win heavily."

-In April 1908, it was widely reported that ten-year-old Quentin Roosevelt, son of President Theodore Roosevelt, had traded White House garden roses for milk tops.
+In April 1908, it was widely reported that ten-year-old Quentin Roosevelt, son of President Theodore Roosevelt, had traded White House garden roses for milk caps.
 The Columbus Journal wrote, "The children have a game which they play by means of these disks, and, moreover, certain prestige attaches to the boy who can show the longest string of 'milk tops'."

 Honolulu Dairymen's Association, Ltd

 According to traditional accounts, immigrants on Maui plantations played milk cover games in the early 1920s.
 Some Filipino residents referred to the game as pachi.
 The milk covas are stacked in a vertical tower, each facing the same direction.
 A player throws a kini, or slammer cap, and wins any caps that have overturned.
 A thumb tab can produce a random spring element.
-In 1928, the University of Hawaii reported that Maui contained ten dairies and 263 milk cows.

 A photograph of two Los Angeles children playing milktops was published in the September 1931 issue of Camera Craft: A Photographic Monthly.
 "Milk Tops" by Hideharu Fukuyama won second place in the September Advanced Competition.
 A gelatin silver print is held by the Yokohama Museum of Art in Japan.